jianhuabi/dcos-k8s-handons/docs/DCOS K8s cluster High Availability Design.md

 DCOS kubernetes cluster deployment offers customer with production grade high available environment by default.
-In the article, I am trying to demonstrate how DCOS kubernetes deployment addresses control plane HA in production deployment.
+In this article, I am trying to demonstrate how DCOS kubernetes deployment addresses control plane HA in production deployment.

-Kubernetes Cluster HA design in DCOS
+## Kubernetes Cluster HA design in DCOS ##

 The High Availability deployment of K8s cluster is an effort of a series of clustering technologies based upon the k8s control plane components.

 Let’s review kubernetes cluster control plane components design in below.